mmniazi/scala-macros/README.md

-Scala code generation sample
+Scala Macros
 ============================

-Sample application demonstrating different approaches to code generation in Scala.
-See [this blog post](http://yefremov.net/blog/scala-code-generation/) for more info about the project.
+Code for demonstrating scala macros in presentation

 To get started with the project:
 ```